keypunch416/miniseis/README.md

-miniseis
+mini_logger
 ========

-code for seismic datalogging on a raspberry pi
+code for seismic datalogging on a raspberry pi written in mostly C by Anthony Lomax